datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 --- type:NormalExercise xp:100 skills:1 key:30db019cde
 ## Review Modification Method I Cont.
-We can use the new data frame to create a weighted star rating.
+You can use the new data frame to create a weighted star rating.
 To do so we need to combine the `number_reviews_Indian` data frame with the `indian` data frame.

 As before, we don't want any missing data within our data set, so we will use the `inner_join` function to merge all the rows that are in both the `number_reviews_Indian` and `indian` data frames.